PixmaNts/SatisFlow/.kilocode/rules/memory-bank/brief.md

 - **Oil**: Use Oil Extractor with purity (Impure: 60, Normal: 120, Pure: 240 m³/min)
 - **Gases** (Nitrogen, etc.): Use Resource Well Extractor with purity

+#### Resource Well Pressurizer System

+For advanced resource extraction, the game features Resource Well Pressurizers that control multiple satellite extractors:

+**Resource Well Pressurizer**:
+- Main building with 150MW base power consumption
+- Supports overclocking (0.000-250.000%)
+- Power formula: `base_power × (clock/100)^1.321928`
+- Controls all connected satellite extractors

+**Resource Well Extractors** (Satellites):
+- No individual power consumption (powered by pressurizer)
+- Each extractor has its own purity level
+- Base extraction rates: Impure (30), Normal (60), Pure (120) m³/min
+- Clock speed from pressurizer affects all extractors simultaneously

+**System Behavior**:
+- Extractors can only exist with a pressurizer
+- Total extraction rate = sum of all extractor rates
+- Power consumption comes from pressurizer only
+- Mixed purity configurations supported (different purities per extractor)

+This system is particularly useful for gas extraction (Nitrogen, etc.) where multiple resource nodes can be controlled from a central pressurizer building.

 ### LogisticInput

 Logistics input are the items transported to the Factory.
 They provide information on the quantity/min (or m3/min in the case of gaz and liquid) and also the type of transportation (Conveyor, Pipeline, Train, Truck, Drone).
 They come from a LogisticLine (thant will be covered later on that document)